mshailja29/checkthetag/README.md

-# PriceScout AI
+# Check The Tag

 **Smart grocery price comparison powered by Google Gemini 2.5 Flash**

-PriceScout AI is a mobile app that helps shoppers find the best grocery prices in real time.
+Check The Tag is a mobile app that helps shoppers find the best grocery prices in real time.
 Point your camera at any product, ask a question by voice, and get instant answers — powered by an agentic AI that searches both a crowdsourced price database and the web.

 ---